signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 structs to define custom data types.

 When we add a new datatype with `struct` it introduces a bunch of other functions into the environment.
-Let me illustrate this wtih an example.
+Let me illustrate this with an example.

     #!Racket